 Did you know?
 Residential buildings make up 24% of Massachusetts’ greenhouse gas emissions per year.
 This means that measures toward home energy efficiency and electrification are essential to helping Massachusetts meet its target of net zero emissions by 2050.

 Interested in making your home more environmentally friendly?
 Here are some tips and resources to get you started:

-1. Get a free home energy assessment.
-For a professional opinion on home energy use, the best way to get started is by taking advantage of the MassSave program’s no-cost Home Energy Assessment.
-This program is funded through charges on Natural Grid electric and gas bills.
+For a professional opinion on home energy use, the best way to get started is by taking advantage of the Mass Save® program’s no-cost Home Energy Assessment.
+This program is funded through charges on National Grid electric and gas bills.
 You pay an “Energy Efficiency Charge” every month which helps to fund this program.
-Since you are already paying for this program, we are encouraging all residents to take advantage and get a Home Energy Assessment.
+Since you are already paying for it, we encourage all residents to take advantage of a no-cost Home Energy Assessment.

 - Examine your heating and insulation systems

 - Use thermal imaging to identify heat leaks throughout your home